Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 Painted Nodulosa does best with a combination of partial shade and full sun.
 It should ideally get a few hours of direct sunlight during the early morning or early afternoon sun.

-Protect the plant using shade from the harsher sunlight of a late afternoon.
+Protect the plant using a shade from the harsher sunlight changes of a late afternoon.

 When planting indoors, place in a location receiving plenty of light.
 If you move the outdoors during the hotter season, move it gradually to acclimatize it first.

 Painted Echeveria grows best in temperatures between 65° to 72° degrees Fahrenheit in USDA hardiness zones 9b to 11b.